 Disadvantages

-Choosing the right layout depends on your goals, team needs, and available space.
+Choosing the right office layout depends on your goals, team needs, and available space.
 Each type offers unique benefits and challenges.
 Understanding these layouts in detail allows you to create a workplace that fosters productivity and employee satisfaction.

 Selecting the right layout is crucial to creating a workspace that meets your business’s goals and employee needs.
 Here’s an in-depth guide to help you make the best decision.